yoursunny/PION/docs/INSTALL.md

 To install the program to a microcontroller:

-1. Install Arduino IDE, [Arduino core for the ESP32](https://github.com/espressif/arduino-esp32) v2.0.14, [NimBLE](https://github.com/h2zero/NimBLE-Arduino) and [esp8266ndn](https://github.com/yoursunny/esp8266ndn) libraries.
+1. Install Arduino IDE, [Arduino core for the ESP32](https://github.com/espressif/arduino-esp32) v3.2.0, [NimBLE](https://github.com/h2zero/NimBLE-Arduino) and [esp8266ndn](https://github.com/yoursunny/esp8266ndn) libraries.
 2. Clone this repository to `$HOME/Arduino/libraries`.
+3. Open the PION device example.
-3. Copy `sample.config.hpp` to `config.hpp`, and modify as necessary.
+4. Copy `sample.config.hpp` to `config.hpp`, and modify as necessary.
-4. In Arduino Tools menu, select "Board: ESP32 Dev Module" and "Partition Scheme: No OTA (2MB APP/2MB FATFS)".
+5. In Arduino Tools menu, select "Board: ESP32 Dev Module" and "Partition Scheme: No OTA (2MB APP/2MB FATFS)".
-5. Flash the firmware as usual.
+6. Flash the firmware as usual.

 ## Authenticator